 Please bear with me while I elaborate.
 Because I really think I caught a glimpse of the subtle similarities that amounts into the transcendent aim of both the middle eastern and western strands of music.
 There is one scene that caught my attention especially: as it portrayed people danced ecstatically.
 This had a religious connection, as the dancers sought to experience Allah trough music and dance.

 Even though it may be a world apart, I think that this is not so entirely different from what one might experience when attending the more underground techno parties of different European cities.
-The raver who might consider him or herself atheist can reach an altered state of consciousness or ecstasy and the
+The raver who might consider him or herself atheist can reach an altered state of consciousness or ecstasy and the Islamic Sufi's might call it communion with Allah.
+While the former is often not religiously oriented, the way that Arabs and electronic composers of the west kind loosely relate is very interesting.
+Or of ravers and spiritual dancing as a phenomena as a whole.

 In Europe the electronic DJ in the west creates mixes in which each and every song blends into a continuous whole.
 The separate songs no longer begins and ends, but they are instead unified.
 Back to the Blues de l'orient one of the Arabic musicians explained how one song could last for hours.
 That this song to the untrained ear might just seem like an endless repetition, but when involved and actively listening the listener can appreciate the subtle variations.
 I think it's worth noting that the same applies to techno as a whole for the outsider.
 Especially the more rhythmically oriented forms of techno that focus less upon melodies.